flutter/website/src/docs/development/ui/advanced/actions_and_shortcuts.md

 the `Shortcuts` widget invokes them, it sends their matching intent to the actions subsystem for fulfillment.

-To illustrate the concepts in shortcuts and actions, this article creates a simple app that allows a user to select and copy text in a text field using both buttons and shortcuts.
+To illustrate the concepts in actions and shortcuts, this article creates a simple app that allows a user to select and copy text in a text field using both buttons and shortcuts.